How to Apply

 In addition to the materials listed above, international applicants must send:

 - Certified copies of all academic records, including diplomas and records of grades or exam results.
-If the originals are in a language other than English or French, certified English translations must be provided (these documents may be uploaded directly to ApplyYourself)
+If the originals are in a language other than English or French, certified English translations must be provided.
+Please see the instructions for submitting transcripts and the instructions for submitting international transcripts for more information.

 - Scores for one or both of the following tests: